Last updated on August 13, 2019 at 02:16 pm

 Montauk Point Lighthouse in New York – If you’ve been looking for an excuse to visit the Hamptons, just plan a trip to see New York’s Montauk Point Lighthouse.
 Completed in November 1796, and located at the eastern tip of Long Island, this National Historic Landmark is open to the public with regular tours.
 Not only is this lighthouse decorated with lights during the holidays, but weddings can be hosted on-site!

-White Island Light in New Hampshire – With just five lighthouses across the state, New Hampshire actually has more lighthouses on Lake Sunapee (3) than on its oceanic coast (2).
+White Island Lighthouse in New Hampshire – With just five lighthouses across the state, New Hampshire actually has more lighthouses on Lake Sunapee (three) than on its oceanic coast (two).
 But, if you’re looking to see the oldest lighthouse in New Hampshire, head to Rye.
 Here you’ll find the White Island Light, also known as the Isles of Shoals Light.
 This lighthouse was built in 1859 and automated in 1986.
 Since it’s located on an island, the best way to see this lighthouse is aboard a boat.

 Have a favorite lighthouse we’ve left off the list?
 Let us know in the comments below.
 And, if you’re planning to travel via boat to see a lighthouse near you, spend some time brushing up on boat safety basics.